 Update 03-01-2019: Almost 10 years later, I no longer subscribe to the following.
 I haven’t since 2012.
 Looking back on old writing, old training and old ways is illuminating.
 I’m happy for the time I spent with this experiment and where it led me, but I’m older and wiser now.
 I’m an ultrarunner and train like one.
 I also lift big weights, jump high and rest a lot.
 Every now and then I do something that looks like an old Crossfit workout.
 I learned a lot from you find below, but experience has taught me that the best system is no system, and training across many intensity spectrums for a variety of times leads to the most consistent outcomes.
 Its also more fun.

-Let me start by saying that this article shouldn’t be considered an endorsement of a training methodology.
-First of all I don’t have the expertise to endorse or recommend anything.
-Also there is a reason that the word ‘personal’ often appears before training, it’s different for everyone and you need to make your own decisions about what is right for you.
+This article shouldn’t be considered an endorsement of a training methodology.
+I don’t have the expertise to endorse or recommend anything.
+There is a reason that the word ‘personal’ often appears before training, it’s different for everyone and you need to make your own decisions about what is right for you.
 These are just the records of my observations and experiences over the course of the last few years and more specifically, last few months.
 I’ll periodically update this record as I guinea-pig different training methods on myself, and document any successes or failures.

 This was my predicament: after spending years training like this for every event (including triathlons), I wasn’t any faster than I had been in the first year.
 A glance at my 5k, 10k and marathon times from 2004 to 2008 will show almost no progress.
 Four years without progress in areas you dedicate a lot of your spare time to is enough to frustrate anyone.
 I was weaker than I had been before starting any endurance training.
 Compound this with a knee injury at the start of 2009, and I was pretty unmotivated to run any marathons.
 I pushed through the Sedona Marathon (which was worth it) and took a break until I could figure out what to do next.